-This website is primarily for people who own and rent Arizona real property.
-We provide a wide range of legal services for Arizona residential and commercial landlords.
-We can prepare and serve any kind of landlord tenant notice, we prosecute eviction cases for Arizona landlords and we represent landlords in lawsuits to recover damages caused by their tenants whether the damage is the result of a breach of contract or damage to the property.
+This website is for people who own and rent Arizona real property.
+We are eviction attorneys in the Phoenix metropolitan area.
+We provide a wide range of legal services for Arizona landlords.
+We can prepare and serve any kind of tenant notice.
+We prosecute eviction cases and we represent landlords in lawsuits to recover damages caused by their tenants.
 If your tenant files bankruptcy, we can represent you in Federal Bankruptcy Court to get relief from the automatic stay and recover possession of your property.

 - Tenant Notices – All Arizona evictions must start with a legally acceptable notice served on your tenant using one of the methods set out in the law.
 This article explains how to provide legally effective notice to your tenants.

 - Justice Court Evictions – Most Arizona residential evictions are done in Justice Courts.
-We explain Arizona Justice Court evictions.
+We are experienced landlord tenant attorneys.

 - Superior Court Evictions – Arizona law requires that certain types of evictions must be filed in Superior Court.
 We explain the types of eviction cases that must be filed in the higher court.